ruohai0925/IAMR/README.md

 3. Compile

-   After preparing the above settings, you can compile the program:
+   With the above settings, you can compile the program:

    ```shell
    make